-Ending Violence against Women
+Ending violence against women

 Violence negatively affects women’s general well-being and prevents women from fully participating in society.
-Violence not only has negative consequences for women but also their families, the community and the country at large.
-It has tremendous costs, from greater health care and legal expenses and losses in productivity, impacting national budgets and overall development.
+It impacts their families, their community, and the country at large.
+It has tremendous costs, from greater strains on health care to legal expenses and losses in productivity.

 At least 155 countries have passed laws on domestic violence, and 140 have legislation on sexual harassment in the workplace (World Bank 2020).
 But challenges remain in enforcing these laws, limiting women and girls’ access to safety and justice.
 Not enough is done to prevent violence, and when it does occur, it often goes unpunished.

 A woman’s right to live free from violence is upheld by international agreements such as the Convention on the Elimination of All Forms of Discrimination against Women and the 1993 UN Declaration on the Elimination of Violence against Women.

 Only 40 per cent of women seek help of any sort after experiencing violence, and so we advocate for, and support, women and girls’ access to quality, multi-sectoral services essential for their safety, protection and recovery, especially for those who already suffer multiple forms of discrimination.